 The ongoing battle

-Modern BEC scams are more sophisticated than the get-rich-quick email scams we’re all familiar with.
+Modern BEC scams are more sophisticated than the traditional get-rich-quick email scams we’re all familiar with.
 After criminals gain access to an email account, they’ll often wait patiently for an email that identifies a financial deal, such as an escrow payment, and attempt to reroute the money.

 The amount of valuable information in emails that criminals can exploit can be surprising.
 Details about business partner relationships, ongoing wire transactions, future purchases, third-party invoices or business acquisitions can provide a gold mine of information for criminals to exploit.

-Over the past two years, the tactics and social engineering elements of BEC attacks have become increasingly advanced.
+Over the past few years, the tactics and social engineering elements of BEC attacks have become increasingly advanced.
 A criminal will fabricate a long email thread between a title company and an agent that is designed to look as if they have conversed for weeks on the matter.
 Because these crafty and meticulous schemes look authentic, they can fool even the most discerning people.

 Watch for attempts to pressure you

 BEC fraudsters often try to trick people into acting quickly.
-A message from a fraudster posing as a title company may tell a buyer that they need a wire transfer done immediately to make sure the transaction goes through.
+A message from a fraudster posing as a title company may tell a buyer that they need a wire transfer done immediately to ensure the transaction goes through.
 In another scenario, a criminal pretending to be a company lawyer handling a time-sensitive issue will send an email at the end of the workday or week, putting even more pressure on the recipient to act hastily.
-These schemes also tend to occur at the end of the day or on a Friday before a long weekend.
+These schemes often tend to occur at the end of the day or on a Friday before a long weekend.